 Copyright 2010 ACM 1-58113-000-0/00/0010 …$15.00.

 We propose Contact Augmented Reality (cAR), a relatively unexplored and novel form of interaction with mobile transparent devices. cAR renders virtual content over a physical artefact placed directly underneath and in direct contact with the display, such as a map, a form or a book.
-This direct contact provides spatial alignment between the display and object at a very short distance, mitigating the registration and rendering complexities of traditional AR displays [5].
+This direct contact provides spatial alignment between the display and the object at a very short distance, mitigating the registration and rendering complexities of traditional AR displays [5].
 In cAR, registration is reduced to identifying the current object and finding the relative 2D location and orientation of the cAR device on top.
 With cAR rendering no longer requires perspective corrections.

 cAR brings to users the benefits of interacting with a digital medium without losing the affordances of the physical artifact such as when planning a trip or for active reading [1, 2].
-A user browsing a physical foldout of a map can place a cAR-enable device on top of it to highlight points of interest, draw routes and make notes directly on the device, without affecting the paper map.
+A user browsing a physical foldout of a map can place a cAR-enabled device on top of it to highlight points of interest, draw routes and make notes directly on the device, without affecting the paper map.
 The cAR-enabled device can be lifted-off so that the user can continue browsing the physical map, flipping parts of it and checking side legends without loss of context.
 The user can further re-examine virtual content, such as to videos or images associated with a specific region of interest on the map, by resting the device back on the map.
-This retrieves and displays all the content previously created as the user reexamines previously visited and annotated regions.
+This retrieves and displays all the content previously created as the user re-examines previously visited and annotated regions.

-In this paper we introduce cAR, identify interaction techniques for cAR devices and show how such techniques can be applied for an application area, Active Reading [1], leveraging the affordances of paper [19] and the benefits of digital system [14].
+In this paper we introduce cAR, identify interaction techniques for cAR devices and show how such techniques can be applied for an application area, Active Reading [1], leveraging the affordances of paper [19] and the benefits of a digital system [14].
 We built two cAR prototypes.
 The first prototype is a tabletop-based emulation using transparent tangibles (see Figure 3), enabling the rapid prototyping and testing of the interaction techniques.
 The second prototype is a 7” transparent LCD mobile device called the tPad (see Figure 4), allowing us to address rendering and registration.

 Our contributions are at the conceptual, interaction design and implementation levels.
 First, we present Contact Augmented Reality and differentiate it from existing AR approaches.
 Second, we identify a series of interaction techniques for cAR devices.
 Finally, we present two cAR prototypes detailing their software and hardware, and show how cAR can be applied to active reading, a task that benefits from the affordances of a physical artifact and its associated digital content.